(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Later CSDM versions include more details in their still conceptual data model diagrams and, most importantly, differentiate between Technical and Business services.
 This evolves towards a model where these records would be managed in different tables instead of just using a Service Classification on a common Service CI Class.

-In CSDM versions 2.0 and 3.0, technical and business services belong to their own domains and different stakeholders are identified for each.
+Since CSDM 2.0, technical and business services belong to their own domains and different stakeholders are identified for each.
+Version 4.0 introduced a new Build domain, but relationships to Services via Application Services still remained the same.

-The picture below illustrates the services part of the 2.0 and 3.0 versions which are equal for this part:
+The picture below illustrates the services part of the 2.0 and 3.0 versions which are equal for this part.
+The same applies to 4.0, since the Build domain is optional between the Business Application and Application Service classes.

 CSDM has a very heavy focus on Applications.
 This has been criticized quite a lot.
 Different customers are eager to see more common CSDM examples and use cases that do not necessarily involve Business Applications as prescribed.